ctools/ctools/doc/source/users/reference_manual/csmodelselect.rst

 Synopsis
 --------

-This script selects all models from a model definiton XML file that spatially overlap with the Region of Interests (RoIs) of a list of observations and writes these models into a new model definition XML file.
+This script selects all models from a model definition XML file that spatially overlap with the Region of Interests (RoIs) of a list of observations and writes these models into a new model definition XML file.
 In addition to the spatial selection, the tool allows selecting only models with a photon flux and/or a